nusrobomaster/Dart-FYP/docs/Z Projectile - Electrical & Software.md

 <p align="center" class="small-text"><em>Table 3-3: Servo Selection Table</em></p>

 **Blue Arrow** is chosen because it is the lightest, smallest, and fastest option.
 It also meets the required torque while staying within a reasonable price range.
-(See Appendix XX for torque calculations).
+(See Appendix 5 for torque calculations).

 After testing if a higher torque servo is required, the KST and BlueArrow have similar servos at higher torque but with a slightly bigger form factor and reduced speed.